TheNathannator/PlasticBand/Docs/Other/Rock Band Adapters/Xbox One Wireless Legacy Adapter.md

 } __attribute__((packed));
 ```

-### Command ID `0x24`: Request Device Info
+### Message ID `0x24`: Request Device Info

 Length: 0 bytes

 This request is sent to retrieve information about the connected device.
-The info is returned under command ID `0x22`.
+The info is returned under message ID `0x22`.

 ## References